-These procedures are mainstream, and there is enough long-term data for its safety and effectiveness, like Vertical Sleeve Gastrectomy, RNY Gastric Bypass, and Duodenal Switch.
-Mexico Bariatric Center surgeons offer full range of bariatric and metabolic procedures in Tijuana, Mexico.
+These procedures are mainstream, and there is enough long-term data for its safety and effectiveness, like Vertical Sleeve Gastrectomy, RNY Gastric Bypass, Mini Gastric Bypass and Duodenal Switch.
+Mexico Bariatric Center board-certified surgeons offer a full range of bariatric and metabolic procedures in Tijuana, Mexico.

 Laparoscopic Sleeve Gastrectomy (LSG), Vertical Sleeve Gastrectomy (VSG) or Gastric Sleeve is one of the most innovative of bariatric surgeries performed in Mexico today.
 Gastric sleeve is the fastest growing bariatric surgery type and is overtaking gastric bypass as the “gold standard” procedure for weight loss surgery.
 In the Gastric Sleeve procedure, about 85% of the stomach removed thereby restricting the amount of food you eat and you feel full fast.
 You also feel less hungry as most of the “hunger hormones” are removed.
 Gastric Sleeve is an excellent option as it doesn’t change your digestive tract and allows for patients the widest possible dietary options.

 In Single Incision Laparoscopic Sleeve (SILS), only one incision is made through belly button instead of traditional five incisions.
-Single incision sleeve gastrectomy has little to no scars that are aesthetically pleasing.
-It has added the benefit of reduced postoperative pain and faster recovery.
+Single-Port Sleeve Gastrectomy leaves little to no scars and is aesthetically pleasing.
+One incision site has added the benefit of reduced postoperative pain and faster recovery.
 Patients with BMI of less than 40 are a good candidate for single-incision gastric sleeve surgery.
 SILS has the same expected weight loss and success rate as a regular LSG.